 The result of his effort was SafetyCaps, a 2¼-inch wide outlet plug that is designed after the shape of a typical pacifier.
 The plug is large enough that it would be difficult for a child to get it into his mouth, but if he did, it has two holes in it that make it easy to retrieve and give the child breathing space if it were to become lodged in his or her mouth or throat.

-At the time of his discovery, DeCell was well positioned to begin a new project, after having been displaced after the tragedy of Sept.
-11, 2001.
-Trained as a certified public accountant, DeCell, born on April 13, 1971 in St. Albans, Vermont, was educated at Champlain College in Burlington.
+Trained as a certified public accountant in St. Albans, Vermont, he was educated at Champlain College in Burlington.
 He worked for several years as an accountant before he made a move to change fields, first working as a manager with Johnson and Higgins in Vermont, controlling various captive insurance companies for large corporations.
 Next, he moved on to become an account executive with AIG.
 In 2001, he and a colleague embarked on a plan to create a captive management company of their own.
 However, their plans were foiled when events related to the September 11th terrorist attacks made their business plan infeasible.
 He became a stay-at-home dad as a result.

 DeCell found interest in SafetyCaps from a number of groups who have either purchased or agreed to distribute the devices, including the Chittenden County Community Emergency Response Team, Women Helping Battered Women, Burger King restaurants in Northeast Vermont, Brigham and Women’s Hospital, Dartmouth Hitchcock Women’s Resource Center, and the Smuggler’s Notch ski resort.
 DeCell continues to strive to educate parents and others as to the danger of traditional outlet plugs and urges stores, schools, hospitals, and the like to consider replacing them with SafetyCaps devices.